Have you thought of becoming a surrogate, but you have questions about surrogate requirements or how much do surrogates make? You’re not alone!

 - Pregnancy.
 You know all about this stage!
 Rest, eat well, and take care of yourself and your surro baby!

 How much a surrogate gets paid can vary across surrogacy agencies.
-In general, a surrogate will earn a base compensation (usually somewhere between $30,000-$45,000), as well as additional payments and benefits specific to her journey for a total of $50,000-$60,000.
+In general, a surrogate will earn a base compensation (usually somewhere between $30,000 to $45,000), as well as additional payments and benefits specific to her journey for a total of $50,000 to $60,000.
 Women interested in surrogacy can use Circle’s surrogate pay calculator to determine their compensation.

 What disqualifies you from being a surrogate?

-Women interested in becoming gestational carriers must meet a list of surrogate requirements to ensure they are fit physically, mentally and emotionally for a surrogacy journey.
-These requirements are put forth by IVF clinics and ASRM (American Society for Reproductive Medicine).
+Women interested in becoming gestational carriers must meet a list of surrogate requirements to ensure they are fit physically, mentally, and emotionally for a surrogacy journey.
+These surrogate qualifications are put forth by IVF clinics and ASRM (American Society for Reproductive Medicine).

-A few reasons why you could be disqualified from being a surrogate are:
+A few reasons you could be disqualified from being a surrogate are:

 - You live in a non-surrogacy-friendly state